CityOfPhiladelphia/joia/README.md

 ## Install

-Dependencies: aws, cat, ed, rsync, ssh (and unison if you want to use sync)
+Dependencies: aws, cat, ed, rsync, ssh (and unison on both local and instance if you want to use sync)

 Place executable "joia" file in a directory in your $PATH.